christian-marie/servant-purescript/README.md

 The following example is ported from the example provided with [*servant-jquery*](https://github.com/haskell-servant/servant-jquery).

+To build it (and the tests), run the following:

+`cabal configure --enable-tests --flags="example"`

 Here's [more information about the original example](https://github.com/haskell-servant/servant-jquery/tree/master/examples#examples) that will explain how it works and how it should run.

 The PureScript version is a direct port of this.
 The *servant-purescript* bindings are invoked within Javascript.